mviereck/x11docker/README.md

 If no X server option is specified, x11docker automatically chooses one depending on installed dependencies and on given or missing options `--desktop` and `--gpu`.
  - For single applications, x11docker prefers `--xpra`.
  - With option `--desktop`, x11docker assumes a desktop environment in image and prefers `--xephyr`.
- - With option `--gpu`, x11docker prefers `--xpra-xwayland` for single applications, or `--weston-xwayland` for desktop environments.
+ - With option `--gpu` for hardware acceleration, x11docker prefers `--xpra-xwayland` for single applications, or `--weston-xwayland` for desktop environments.
  - If none of above can be started due to missing dependencies, x11docker uses `--hostdisplay` or `--xorg`.

 ![x11docker-gui server screenshot](/../screenshots/x11docker-server.png?raw=true)